numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 so, when appropriate, you may deploy your current `master` branch as an app to a `staging` environment of the pipeline initialized earlier and see how it does on the *heroku* server and perform all kinds of tests

-once it's sufficiently mature (subjective to the app, requirements and developer), it may be promoted to the production app for the end user
+once it's sufficiently mature (subjective to the app, requirements and developer), it may be promoted into a production app

     heroku pipelines:promote --remote staging

-when an app is promoted, it ceases to be in the previous environment of the pipeline, and exists entirely in the environment it is promoted to
+    // alternatively, using the app name:
+    heroku pipelines:promote --app tulpa-gen-staging

+when an app is promoted via the CLI, the app in the next stage becomes the app that was promoted. if there are multiple apps downstream, the target app to promote to must be specified with the appropriate flags

+after the promotion, both the promoted and the promoted to app exist, and they are identical, but have their own environment variables

 ![a simple *heroku* pipeline](/media/blogAssets/herokuPipelines/hp-illustrations-apps in pipeline.svg)
 {: style="text-align: center;"}